What Is The Longest River In The Asia

 Implement Stricter Environmental Regulations

 One of the most effective ways to protect the Yangtze River is to implement stricter environmental regulations.
-This includes setting stricter limits on industrial and agricultural pollution, enforcing environmental laws more effectively, and increasing penalties for violations.
+And this includes setting stricter limits on industrial and agricultural pollution, enforcing environmental laws more effectively, and increasing penalties for violations.
 Regulations should be based on scientific evidence and best practices, taking into account the specific characteristics of the river and its surrounding environment.

 Promote Sustainable Agriculture Practices